Degrees and Certifications:

 Mrs. Ellen Ennis-Smith

 I learned to explore the world around me at an early age.
-I tagged along with a many older brothers and spent time on my grandparents farm.
+I tagged along with many older brothers and spent time on my grandparents' farm.
 I was exposed to snakes, frogs, fishing worms and the great world around me.
-I am sure this is were my love of science began.
+I am sure this is where my love of science began.
 I love teaching students to problem solve, view various perspectives and open their minds to all the possibilities.
 I have been blessed to be recongnized for what I love.
 I worked with the NC State and NC cooperative extension to create an outdoor classroom.
 I have been awarded numerous grants to provide hands-on learning opportunities for my students.
-The last being a Solar Energy Grant from Wake Electric in 2015.
-I have been recognized and nominated numerous times by Johnston County's Flame For Learning and making as a finalist in 2011.
+The last grant I received was a Solar Energy Grant from Wake Electric in 2015.
+I have been recognized and nominated numerous times by Johnston County's Flame For Learning and becoming a finalist in 2011.
 I have been awarded the Johnston County Conservation Teacher of the Year, the North Carolina Conservation Teacher of the year and been regonized as a finalist for the National Wetlands Educator Award.
-I have also been awarded the North Carolina Science Teacher Associations Teacher of the Year.
+I have also been awarded the North Carolina Science Teacher Association's Teacher of the Year.

 I currently live in Four Oaks with my husband Patrick and son, Geoffrey.

 Our district is launching a new portion of our website to further communicate bus delays and replacements with our families.
 We encourage those who have a student who utilizes our transportation to get to or from school to visit www.johnston.k12.nc.us/busdelays for updates on our school bus routes beginning Tuesday, January 18.